derry-dev/eTBS-Visualiser/README.md

 In order to use the eTBS visualiser on your local PC, you must first [install R](https://cloud.r-project.org/).

-Once R is installed, open the R console, install the required R packages (listed in section 2) and run the commands:
+Once R is installed, open the R console and run the following commands after installing the required R packages (see next section) :

 ```r
 # Replace the file path with the directory containing the eTBS Visualiser folder